Set Contribution Functions for Quantitative Bipolar Argumentation and their Principles

 As the computation process is broken down into two steps that, when combined, do not correspond to the application of a gradual semantics to a QBAG, we focus on the contribution quantification within the second step, i.e., determining the contribution of aspect arguments to the decision (Subfigure~\ref{fig:QBAF-example-application-step2}).
 For the combined approach, we could practically still apply the contribution functions, but the application would break the frame of our analytical results with respect to principle satisfaction. \autoref{table:QBAF-example-application-results} displays the results of computing the different set contributions of the set \texttt{\{~NOV,~IMP~\}} on the topic, as well as the single-argument contributions of \texttt{NOV} and \texttt{IMP} (separated) and their sum.
 We observe that the contributions distributed to the players \texttt{\{~NOV,~IMP~\}}, \texttt{CMP}, and \texttt{APR} by the Shapley value approximately account for the difference between our topic argument's final and initial strengths, as expected.

 From a use-case perspective, the idea is to focus on novelty and impact, as their assessment may be rather subjective.
 We drop the \textit{intrinsic removal}-based set contribution function here, as its contributions clearly coincide with the ones of the removal-based variant.
 Note that an application example where the difference between intrinsic removal and removal-based contributions matter is presented for the single-argument case in \cite{DBLP:journals/ijar/KampikPYCT24}.
-As we can see, set contributions differ meaningfully from the single argument contributions and their sum-based aggregations.
+As we can see from the results of the set contributor containing all arguments, set contributions can differ from the single argument contributions and their sum-based aggregations even when no inter-argument interactions are present (see Example~\ref{ex:intro} for an additional illustration of set-based contributions including inter-argument interactions).
 However, the gradient set contribution ($\sctrbgmempty$) of \texttt{\{~NOV,~IMP~\}} on the topic equals the single-argument contribution of $0.2$ (as expected).